RiiConnect24/Wii-Guide/_pages/en_US/wiilink.md

 {: .notice--info}

 For PAL (European) Wii's<br>
 In Wii Settings, please set your TV Resolution to 60 HZ (480p/480i).
 You can find this in `Screen -> TV Resolution`.
-Failure to do this will cause a pink bar will appear at the bottom of the screen, obscuring vision.
+Otherwise, a pink bar will display at the bottom of the screen, obscuring vision.
 {: .notice--info}

 [Continue to RiiConnect24](riiconnect24)<br>